supreet11agrawal/Proposal/Proposal.md

 ### Issues opened
 The following are the list of the issues opened by me(listed in chronological order)

-* [#15903](https://github.com/sympy/sympy/issues/15903) Stats: Non valid probability allowed by Finite Distributions resulting in wrong results
+* [#15903](https://github.com/sympy/sympy/issues/15903) Stats: Non-valid probability allowed by Finite Distributions resulting in wrong results

 * [#15904](https://github.com/sympy/sympy/issues/15904) Stats: Finite Distributions were not added to Sympy docs

-* [#16107](https://github.com/sympy/sympy/issues/16107) Stats: Non valid parameters were allowed by continuous distributions
+* [#16107](https://github.com/sympy/sympy/issues/16107) Stats: Non-valid parameters were allowed by continuous distributions

 * [#16215](https://github.com/sympy/sympy/issues/16215) Core: Enhancing `unchanged` function to work for expressions like `exp(x)*exp(y)`